HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 - **Cons**
   - Nava has little experience with it (a free trial for a single project test)

-### Other tools explored (tho quickly ruled out as more appropriate for [#306](https://github.com/HHS/simpler-grants-gov/issues/306))
+### Other tools explored

+**Surveys tools (more appropriate for [#306](https://github.com/HHS/simpler-grants-gov/issues/306)):**
 - [Touchpoints] — Just surveys, really.
 PRA-friendly, including forms that already have clearance.
 Free to use for federal projects.
 However, required .gov or .mil email address to admin.
+- [Typeform] — Basic surveys.
+Custom branding.
+High price point.Integrates w/ Tremendous, Dovetail.
+Only feature it provides is surveys.
+- [SurveyMonkey] — Integrates with Tremendous, Dovetail.
+Only feature it provides is surveys.

+**Data repo tools:**
 - [Dovetail] — Industry-standard research data repository.
 Lots of tool integrations.
 Hefty price tag.
 Likely not necessary for such a small team.
 Only feature it provides is a data repo.

+**Incentives:**
 - [Giftbit] — Similar functionality to Tremendous (which is preferred by Nava).
 Is [recommended by 18F/TSS](https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#how-do-i-actually-distribute-the-compensation-to-research-participants).

-- [Typeform] — Basic surveys.
-Custom branding.
-High price point.Integrates w/ Tremendous, Dovetail.
-Only feature it provides is surveys.
-- [SurveyMonkey] — Integrates with Tremendous, Dovetail.
-Only feature it provides is surveys.
+**Unmoderated testing (not yet a requirement, can be considered later):**
 - [maze](https://maze.co) — Industry-standard Figma testing.
 Nava's recommended platform for unmoderated usability testing (likely not needed in the near-term).